infumap/infumap/tools/gpu/text_embedding/README.md

 - accepts JSON batches at `POST /embed`
 - loads the embedding model once at startup
 - returns one embedding per input in request order
-- caches the model files under `tools/gpu/text_embedding/models` by default
+- caches the model files under `tools/gpu/models/embeddings/bgebase` by default

 ## Default Layout

 By default:

 - the HTTP service listens on `127.0.0.1:8789`
-- model files live under `tools/gpu/text_embedding/models`
+- model files live under `tools/gpu/models/embeddings/bgebase`
 - the launcher creates or reuses `tools/gpu/text_embedding/.venv`
 - the launcher defaults to `TEXT_EMBEDDING_DEVICE=cpu`
 - the launcher installs regular `fastembed` for CPU mode
 - when `TEXT_EMBEDDING_DEVICE=gpu` is requested on an NVIDIA host, the launcher installs `fastembed-gpu`

+Shared model aliases are defined in `tools/gpu/model_aliases.json`, with per-tool defaults and compatibility rules in the same file.

 ## Start The Service